secdoc/AI-Agent-Skills/README.md

 This repository is licensed under the [Apache License 2.0](LICENSE).

 These skills reference security frameworks, standards, and compliance regimes, but their output is not legal, audit, or compliance advice, and it is not an attestation of anything.
-Gap analyses and mappings produced with these skills inform your work; only a qualified assessor can certify it, and GDPR questions with legal weight belong with counsel or a DPO.
+Gap analyses, threat models, risk registers, and mappings produced with these skills inform your work; only a qualified assessor can certify it, and GDPR questions with legal weight belong with counsel or a DPO.

 MITRE ATT&CK® and MITRE ATLAS are the work of The MITRE Corporation, with ATT&CK's registered mark acknowledged.
 NIST publications are the work of the National Institute of Standards and Technology.
 CVSS is maintained by FIRST.
 The CWE list is maintained by The MITRE Corporation; the OWASP Top 10 and ASVS by the OWASP Foundation.
 PCI DSS belongs to the PCI Security Standards Council; SOC 2 to the AICPA; CMMC to the U.S. Department of Defense; the GDPR to the European Union.
 All cited frameworks and standards belong to their respective owners; this repository maps to them, it doesn't reproduce or replace them.